UNC-optics/CaPuLeT/README.md

 # Commercially Avaliable and Custom Made Parts

 The following [component list](1-Pupillometry-Components-Table.pdf) details the manufacturer, part number, and quantity of each item required.
-This [version](2-Color-Coded-Pupillometry-Components-Table.pdf) of the component list provides a color coded key which provides an additional layer of support when building the system.
+This [version](2-Color-Coded-Pupillometry-Components-Table.pdf) of the component list contains a color coded key which provides an additional layer of support when building the system.

 This [document](4-Pupillometry-Wheel-Custom-Parts-Table.pdf) outlines the design of each of the custom pieces and the filetypes found within this repository that can be used to replicate the system.
 More details regarding the specifications of the custom parts can be found [here](5-Pupillometry-Wheel-Custom-Parts-Specifications.pdf).
 The following [spreadsheet](3-Pupillometry-Wheel-Cost-Spreadsheet.xlsx) outlines the total cost of the system.